January 27, 2012 1 Comment

 - What’s the best way for a candidate to address employment gaps in their résumé during an interview?

-Interviewing for a position can be stressful, but there are some important points Michael makes, namely being prepared and cognizant of the impression you make, that.
+Interviewing for a position can be stressful, but there are some important points Michael makes, namely being prepared and cognizant of the impression you make.
 You’ve been selected to be interviewed based on what’s on your résumé—you have what it takes in the technical realm—so now you have to come across as someone who can work well with others and add another dimension to the position.
 If you can do this, the rest is history.